A-F-V/obsidian-arcana/README.md

 - Exchange in dialogue with Socrates.
 - Ask questions specific to the note currently open.
 - Use OpenAI's Whisper Text to Speech transcription.
+- Use EdenAI Speech to Text for AI replies.

 ![](gifs/Socrates.gif)